vanakenm/making-software-product/contents.md

 * Get feedback
 * You are not your idea
-* You have much more than your idea
+* It won't help anyway

 ---